This page is a printable version of: https://www.iow.nhs.uk/Patients-and-Visitors/over-seas-visitors/overseas-visitors.htm

 The UK has reciprocal healthcare agreements with the following non-EU countries:

-Anguilla, Australia, Bosnia and Herzegovina, British Virgin Islands, Falkland Islands, Faroe Islands, Gibraltar, Isle of Man, Israel, Jersey, Kosovo, Montenegro, Montserrat, New Zealand, North Macedonia, Norway, Serbia, St Helena, Turks and Caicos Islands.
+Anguilla, Australia, Bosnia and Herzegovina, British Virgin Islands, Falkland Islands, Faroe Islands, Gibraltar, Israel, Kosovo, Montenegro, Montserrat, New Zealand, North Macedonia, Serbia, St Helena, Turks and Caicos Islands.

 Overseas visitors who can present evidence that they are nationals, citizens or lawful residents of one of these countries may be treated as exempt from charges in respect of treatment that the relevant agreement entitles them to.
 Generally, only immediate medical treatment is to be provided free of charge, to allow the overseas visitor to return home for other needs.
 Also, the agreements do not usually apply when the person has travelled to the UK for the purpose of obtaining healthcare.